May Chang Essential Oil

 The plant has a long history of use in Chinese herbal medicine, and all parts of the plant were used to provide remedies for asthma, back pain, chills, digestive problems, dysmenorrhoea, headaches and muscular aches and pains.
 It was believed to have carcinostatic properties and therefore employed to treat cancer.

 Recent research in China investigated the ability of may chang essential oil to regulate cardiac arrhythmia when compared to the beta-blocker, Propranolol.
 The results were encouraging and showed that it reduced artificially induced arrhythmia from 15 minutes to 6.5 minutes, compared to the drugs performance 15 mins to 0.6 mins.
 Impressive, for a natural remedy.

 May chang oil is extracted by steam distillation of the fresh fruits, and yields a pale yellow liquid with a fresh, intensely lemon fragrance with fruity and spicy undertones.
 For many people, the aroma brings back happy memories of sherbet-lemon sweets!
-Its lemony fragrance is similar to, but much sweeter and more refined than lemongrass, which has grassy, fishy and fatty backnotes.
+Its lemony fragrance is similar to but much sweeter and more refined than lemongrass, which has grassy, fishy and fatty banknotes.
 Due to this lemon sweetness, essential oil of may chang is used extensively in the perfumery, cosmetic and flavour industries.